 - The guidance for retailers notes that FNS is open to certifying additional online PIN solution providers.
 Do states get to choose which online PIN provider is used or can the retailer?

 FNS is supportive of other companies and alternative secure PIN encryption solutions for online.
-Currently the only secure PIN encryption solution that FNS is aware of is provided by Fiserv.
-We are not aware of any other PIN encryption provider that has completed development and is ready to certify; FNS cannot speak to other potential provider’s timelines.
+Currently, Fiserv and Worldpay are the only FNS approved secure PIN encryption solution providers.
+FNS cannot speak to other potential provider’s timelines.